 Being able to connect with people facing similar challenges can be really beneficial to isolated individuals who are looking to understand more about their experience and how they can live a more authentic life; boosted self-esteem and confidence can be a result.

 On the Togetherall platform, the professionally trained Wall Guides consistently find that when LGBTQ+ members share a concern or experience, other members – regardless of their gender identity or sexuality – will comment on posts to share support and great advice to help them along.
-Almost 5 (4.97%) of Togetherall registrants identify as gender neutral, non-binary, undisclosed, and transgender.
+Almost 5 (4.97%) of Togetherall registrants identify as gender-neutral, non-binary, undisclosed, and transgender.

 Both self-perpetuated and societal stigmas still affect a lot of LGBTQ+ people when looking to get mental health support.
-The Trevor Project reported lack of trust of therapists and counsellors as a barrier to mental health care, so being among peers who have had the same experiences could also help people to seek further assistance should they need it.
+The Trevor Project reported a lack of trust of therapists and counselors as a barrier to mental health care, so being among peers who have had the same experiences could also help people to seek further assistance should they need it.

 On the Togetherall platform, anonymity allows members to share without stigma, providing a safe space to explore feelings which is important on their mental health journey.
 As another layer of safety, Wall Guides actively manage any problematic language or discussions quickly and efficiently, ensuring that the community remains inclusive, safe and welcoming to all.

 Togetherall works to support the LGBTQ+ community in pride month and beyond